Why you should heal your family past if you want a healthy romantic relationship.

 Working on the cause solves it.

-Here is the explanation (an edited extract from my book):
+How does this happen? (an edited extract from my book):

-This force that pulled the patient back into the past was none other than the internal force of the unconscious wound, but which the person experienced as external, as fate, as tragedy, as illness, as the fault of another person, or anything else except for the dynamics of an unresolved wound.
-This, just like everything else in nature, happens for a reason.
-The reason why the person’s past had to be repeated, perhaps multiple times in multiple relationships, was that his or her unresolved emotions in the unconscious wound could be repeated, witnessed and hopefully solved.
+This force that pulled the patient back into the past is none other than the internal force of the unconscious wound, but which the person experienced as external, as fate, as tragedy, as illness, as the fault of another person, or anything else except for the dynamics of an unresolved wound.

 “All happy families are alike; each unhappy family is unhappy in its own way.”